Fivesquid.com

-Fivesquid.com is a British-based freelance marketplace website where people can trade skills and services.
+Fivesquid.uk is a British-based freelance marketplace website where people can trade skills and services.
 First launched in 2011, the website hosts a variety of services, from tech jobs like SEO specialist advice to bizarre things like having a man with a parrot produce a quick clip advertising a business.
 Buyers of services are mainly start-up companies looking to save on business costs.

 History

 Fivesquid was originally launched in 2011.
 Following its release, Theo Paphitis selected the company as a start-up company to watch as part of his Small Business Sunday competition.

 In March 2012, the website featured in a list of top 10 companies to emerge from the UK recession.
 Fivesquid featured fifth on the list and was highlighted as the example for selling cheap online services.
 Throughout the sites history, it has had some strange services offered.
 In 2012, a entrepreneurial schoolboy from England offered his services as an online gaming bodyguard, at £5 per 30 minutes of gameplay.

 After the website had been established a number of years, some began to question the services available on the site.
 One example used by the London Standard was services that could manipulate social media popularity.
 Others around the same time stated that many of the service providers are simply out to make extra revenue on top of their main income stream.

 The Gadget Show picked the website as one of their top 3 places to buy gifts online.

+Service providers' money is stuck there as the website is not opening anymore.